How To Get The Mass Percent

 Historical Context

 The development of mass percent as a concept is intertwined with the history of quantitative chemistry.
 Early chemists, such as Antoine Lavoisier, emphasized the importance of precise measurements in chemical experiments.
-Lavoisier's work on the conservation of mass laid the groundwork for understanding chemical reactions in terms of mass relationships.
+Now, lavoisier's work on the conservation of mass laid the groundwork for understanding chemical reactions in terms of mass relationships.
 As analytical techniques improved, the ability to determine the composition of substances with greater precision became possible, leading to the widespread use of mass percent as a standard measure.

 Essential Concepts